Apsis/Synthetic-Programming/Chemical Equation Balancer/README.md

 Project:
-- This is the code from the Synthetic Programming tutorial "How to Program a Chemical Reaction Balancer in Python"
+- This is the code from the Synthetic Programming tutorial "How to Program: A Chemical Reaction Balancer in Python"
 - Video: https://www.youtube.com/watch?v=Zk3tzDmDRfU

 Includes: